Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 :::info

-The Edge API is only available with our paid-for SaaS platform.
+The Edge API is only available with on our SaaS platform.
 It does not form part of our Open Source project.

 :::